In today’s competitive business world, having a solid marketing kit can make all the difference.

 Credit to Apple

 Apple’s marketing kit

 Apple’s Brand Marketing Kit includes a collection of materials that help businesses and developers showcase their apps or accessories in a way that aligns with Apple’s brand identity.

 The kit includes guidelines on how to use Apple’s logos, typography, and other visual assets, as well as templates for marketing materials such as social media graphics, email templates, and print ads.

 How to Build a Killer Marketing Kit (with Free Template!)

 Your marketing kit should make people want to work with your business.
 Whether that’s current customers, new customers, potential employees, advertisers, or stakeholders, this is your chance to shout about your company.

 Use this opportunity to engage with your audience and tell them exactly what you do.
 It’s not about bragging or presenting people with sales fluff, your marketing kit is a selection of materials that help build trust with your audience.

-Tailor your marketing kit to the individual and you will enjoy better results.
+This package isn’t set in stone and isn’t a one-size-fits all.
+You should tailor your marketing kit to the audience and you will enjoy better results.

 Do you need help with some aspect of your marketing?
-Whether you’re a startup founder or work as part of the marketing department, our team is on hand to help.
+The Canny team is here to help.
 It can be overwhelming trying to piece all of this together yourself so let us do the hard work for you, whilst you concentrate on building your business.